NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 Online Account Example (Gmail)

-From gmail:
+From accounts/personal/config:

 # Source encrypted credentials